bytefish/PgBulkInsert/README.md

 </dependency>
 ```

+The library is a single file, so you can also copy and paste the file into your project, without taking an additional dependency.

 ## PgBulkInsert 9: Modern, Functional API ##

 PgBulkInsert 9.0.0 comes with a new API, that's functional and type-safe to work with.